Datavault-UK/automate-dv/README.md

 # dbtvault by [Datavault](https://www.data-vault.co.uk)

-dbtvault is a dbt package that generates & executes the ETL you need to run a Data Vault 2.0 Data Warehouse on a Snowflake database;
+Build your own Data Vault data warehouse! dbtvault is a free to use dbt package that generates & executes the ETL you need to run a Data Vault 2.0 Data Warehouse on a Snowflake database.

+What does dbtvault offer?
+- productivity gains, fewer errors
+- multi-threaded execution of the generated SQL
+- your data modeller can generate most of the ETL code directly from their mapping metadata
+- your ETL developers can focus on the 5% of the SQL code that is different
+- dbt generates documentation and data flow diagrams

 powered by [dbt](https://www.getdbt.com/), a registered trademark of [Fishtown Analytics](https://www.fishtownanalytics.com/)